 Volunteering with us is exciting, rewarding work.

 It requires energy, commitment, reliability, creativity - and a sense of humour!
-There are two main capacities in which you can volunteer with us: as a Home-Visiting Volunteer or to be part of our Management Board.
+There are two main capacities in which you can volunteer with us: as a Home-Visiting Volunteer or to be part of our Board of Trustees.

 We need people from all ages, backgrounds and genders!
-No qualifications are necessary - just listening skills, understanding, discretion, commitment to the families you visit and a willingness to share your parenting experience.
+No qualifications are necessary - just listening skills, understanding, discretion, commitment to the families you visit and a willingness to share your (parenting) life experience.

 We ask our home-visiting volunteers to commit between two and three hours per week to visit a family.
 These visits are arranged for a mutually convenient time Monday to Friday - or weekends if both parties would prefer.

 Home-Start Lorn provides high quality, interactive and fun training for all volunteers.
-New volunteers are required to attend our 30 hour Preparation Course (usually 1 day per week over 5/6 weeks).
-After completing the Preparation course volunteers have the option of completing another 12 hours to train in the delivery of the Big Hopes Big Future project.
-We also encourage our volunteers to attend external training e.g. some of our volunteers have attended Bookbug session leaders training, Bookbug in the home and Child Protection.
+New volunteers are required to attend our approximately 20 hour Preparation Course (usually run during the day but occasionally in the evening as per requirement - 3 days consecutively in a normal session).
+After completing the preparation course volunteers have the option of completing further training in a number of areas.
+We also encourage and fund our volunteers to attend external training, for example Bookbugs in the home, Child Protection training, CBT and sleep training.

 We also provide on-going training in topics such as Domestic Abuse, Supporting Parents Experiencing Depression and many others.